dimitrisstyl7/learning-management-software-project-2022-2023/README.md

 </table>

 ## Acknowledgments
-This project was developed as part of the "Learning Management Software Project" course at the University of Piraeus.
+This project was developed as part of the "Learning Management Software Project" BSc course at the University of Piraeus.
 Contributions and feedback are always welcome!

 ## License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.